American Recovery and Reinvestment Act of 2009: Conference report

 Congressional negotiators said that they had completed the Conference Report on February 11.
 On February 12, House Majority Leader Steny Hoyer scheduled the vote on the bill for the next day, before wording on the bill's content had been completed and despite House Democrats having previously promised to allow a 48-hour public review period before any vote.
 The Report with final handwritten provisions was posted on a House website that evening.
 On February 13, the Report passed the House, 246–183, largely along party lines with all 246 Yes votes given by Democrats and the Nay vote split between 176 Republicans and 7 Democrats.

 The Senate passed the bill, 60–38, with all Democrats and Independents voting for the bill along with three Republicans.
 On February 17, 2009, President Barack Obama signed the Recovery Act into law.

-Provisions of the Act
+Provisions of the act

-Section 3 of ARRA listed the basic intent behind crafting the law.
+Section 3 of the ARRA listed the basic intent behind crafting the law.
 This Statement of Purpose included the following: